oasisprotocol/docs/docs/node/run-your-node/maintenance/adding-or-removing-nodes.md

 1. A node with an identity `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA=`
 2. A node with an identity `BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB=`

-To remove the the Node `BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB=` you would remove it from the array in the `nodes` field, like so:
+To remove the Node `BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB=` you would remove it from the array in the `nodes` field, like so:

 ```javascript